mjoycemilburn/parishcouncils/docs/index.md

 <img src="screens/screen2.png">
 </div>
 <p>
-Configuration facilities are provided for each of the three main elements of the system  - Carousel slides, website Sections and section Entries.
+Configuration facilities are provided for each of the three main elements of the system: Carousel slides, website Sections and section Entries.
 </p><p>
 The Carousel enables you to display a collection of graphic files that give a flavour of your Parish community.
-The initial github system installation includes a pair of typical graphics so that the slide carousel will work from the outset.
+The initial github system installation includes a pair of typical graphics, so the slide carousel will work from the outset.
 </p><p>
 Website Sections are used to define the filing structure of your website.
 You can have as many Sections as you like and arrange them in whatever sequence you want.
 The system as installed, includes an "About", a "Minutes" and a "Policies" section
 </p><p>